Valuing the benefits of nature and nature-based solutions can strengthen public and private sector decisions.

 Nature provides humans with many things of value—not only the water we drink and the air we breathe, but also crop pollination accomplished by bees, flood protection afforded by wetlands, and the sense of peace we might find standing in a quiet forest.
 People also depend on nature for environmental commodities such as crops, fish, and fiber, as well as places to live, work, and play.

 Drawing on the unmatched, diverse expertise of Duke scholars and others outside the university, the program is working to integrate both the direct and indirect value of ecosystem services into strategies and policies.
-Through the National Ecosystem Services Partnership, researchers are working with federal agencies to develop an approach to account for ecosystem services in planning and management processes.
+Through the National Ecosystem Services Partnership, researchers are working with federal agencies to develop an approach to account for ecosystem services and include nature-based solutions in planning and management processes.